girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Commands/HML_Commands.md

 ```

 ### Ordered list tag:
-You can create Ordered list in HTML by:
+You can create Ordered list in html by:
 ```
 <ol>
 <li> Girlscript